 Few ingredients are so closely linked to a season as butternut squash is to the fall.
 Cozy, hearty, and versatile, this widely-available winter squash is the culinary equivalent of sweaters and boots.

-You can use it in countless ways, but this roasted butternut squash pasta is especially easy to love.
-High heat brings out the butternut’s natural sweetness, which pairs oh so perfectly with a sprinkling of salty bacon, woodsy rosemary, crunchy toasted walnuts, and tangy Parmesan.
+You can use butternut squash in countless ways, but this pasta recipe is especially easy to love.
+The high heat of roasting brings out the butternut’s natural sweetness, which then pairs perfectly with generous sprinkles of salty bacon, woodsy rosemary, crunchy walnuts, and tangy Parmesan.

 Prep bowls holding dried pasta, cubed butternut squash, chopped red onion, rosemary, bacon, walnuts, and Parmesan cheese.